lookout/ldap-sync-prototype/README.md

-    --owner OWNER                Role that will own all groups, users, and variables created --save-api-keys              When present, passwords will be saved to variables
+    --owner OWNER                Role that will own all groups, users, and variables created --save-api-keys              When present, passwords will be saved to variables --bind-dn DN                 DN to use for authenticated binds.
+If present, --bind-password must also be given.
+    --bind-password PASS         Password to use for authenticated binds.
+You can also use the environment variable CONJUR_LDAP_PASSWORD to avoid placing secrets on the command line.

 The `--save-api-keys` is off by default, but recommended if you want to allow created roles to login to Conjur.